banhpete/Notes-on-Git-Github/README.md

 ## Centralized VCS (CVCS) vs Decentralized VCS (DCVS)
 Git is a CVS and SVN is a DCVS.
 Essentially, CVCS requires network access at all times to use because you're using a central repository on a central server.
 DCVS on the other hand, you are working on a repository locally, and when you have network access, your local repository will be uploaded to a central server (Github).

+## Important Commands in Git
+Probably one of the best command for a new person to remember when using GIT is "git help".
+This will show you all the commands you can use and even detail them. " help" Can even be appended to the end of another git command, and it will detail how to use the command and what additional options you can add to it.
+For example, if I wanted to know more about git log, I would write in the cmd window "git log help".